Remote Alaska Airport Runways

 By: Courtney Dowd-Stanley

 When you visit an Alaska airport or runway in the middle of nowhere you’re sure to see some amazing scenery.
 But, the scenic sights also come with a plethora of risk factors.
-When Alaska’s infamous storm systems roll in off the mountains or the sea, you’ll look at those tiny slivers of runway in a whole new (terrifying) light.
+When Alaska’s infamous storm systems roll in off the mountains or the sea, you’ll look at those tiny slivers of runway in a whole new (terrifying) light and cringe.
 But as the saying goes, “To experience the real Alaska, you’ve gotta get off the road system first.”
 Check out some of the most wickedly wild runways in the Last Frontier, and be sure to hold onto your seat…

 1 – Sitka, Alaska Airport